Fire, Ice and Dynamite: DVD release

 Lions Gate has yet to release the film onto DVD.
-A PAL DVD release under the German title does exist, however.

-Prism Leisure released the film on DVD in 2002, on a 2 Disc/4 DVD disc compilation consisting of Merchant of Death, Musketeers Forever, Fire Ice & Dynamite and Paradise Lost. payless (sic) Entertainment Limited has also released a PAL DVD under the film’s English title.
+A PAL DVD release under the German title does exist.
+Prism Leisure released the film on DVD in 2002, on a 2 Disc/4 DVD disc compilation consisting of Merchant of Death, Musketeers Forever, Fire Ice & Dynamite and Paradise Lost.
+Payless Entertainment Limited has also released a PAL DVD under the film’s English title.